-SHARON SHRINERS located in Tyler, TX; was established in 1963 and is dedicated to carrying on the legacy that our predecessors began.
+We are located in Tyler, Tx.
+Established in 1963, we are dedicated to carrying on the legacy that our predecessors began.
 Fun and fellowship are still the two key elements in keeping the legacy alive.
 However, along with our commitment to the fraternal order, we are equally committed to the philanthropy.
-We raise thousands of dollars every year in support of Shriners Hospitals for Children and our local Transportation Unit.
+We raise thousands of dollars every year through our fundraisers, in support of Shriners Hospitals for Children and our local Transportation Unit.
 We believe in helping as many children as possible.
 Sharon Shriners are from all over East Texas.
 Our jurisdiction includes the following counties: Anderson, Angelina, Cherokee, Gregg, Harrison, Henderson, Marion, Nacogdoches, Panola, Rusk, Sabine, San Augustine, Shelby, Smith, Upshur, and Wood.

 Simply put, Shriners International is a fraternity.